-Engineers have developed decision-making and motion-planning technology to limit injuries and damage when self-driving vehicles are involved in unavoidable crashes.
+Engineers have created decision-making and motion-planning systems to prevent casualties and property damage when self-driving cars are involved in unavoidable collisions.

-After recognizing that a collision of some kind is inevitable, the system works by analyzing all available options and choosing the course of action with the least serious outcome.
+After determining that a collision of some sort is unavoidable, the system analyzes all possible courses of action and selects the one with the least severe consequences.

 “What can we do in order to minimize the consequences?” said Amir Khajepour, a professor of mechanical and mechatronics engineering at the University of Waterloo.
 “That is our focus.”

-From there, it weighs factors such as relative speeds, angles of collision and differences in mass and vehicle type to determine the best possible maneuver, such as braking or steering in one direction or another.
+After that, it considers variables such as relative speeds, crash angles, variations in mass and vehicle type to decide the optimal action, such as braking or steering in a certain direction.

 “We consider the whole traffic environment perceived by the autonomous vehicle, including all the other vehicles and obstacles around it,” said Dongpu Cao, also a mechanical and mechatronics engineering professor at Waterloo.